Hackers Rest

 Local vs Global Variables

-DOS scripting also has a definition for locally and globally scoped variables.
-By default, variables are global to your entire command prompt session.
-Call the SETLOCAL command to make variables local to the scope of your script.
-After calling SETLOCAL, any variable assignments revert upon calling ENDLOCAL, calling EXIT, or when execution reaches the end of file (EOF) in your script.
-The following example shows the difference when local and global variables are set in the script.
+Use the SETLOCAL command to make variables local to the scope of your script.
+After calling SETLOCAL, any variable assignments are cleared upon calling ENDLOCAL, calling EXIT, or when execution reaches the end of file (EOF) in your script.

 Example